Erebuni District: Modern history

 After the Sovietization of Armenia, the administrative area of Erivan (Yerevan) was gradually expanded to include the ancient territories of Erebuni, commonly known as Arin-Berd.

-The first settlers of around 60 families of the area were survivors of the Armenian genocide who escaped from the town of Butaniya in Western Armenia.
-In 1925, they founded the neighborhood of Nor Butaniya.
-The neighbourhood of Nor Aresh was named after an ancient Armenian town known as "Aresh".
+The first settlers of around 60 families of the area were survivors of the Armenian genocide who escaped from the հistorical region of Bithynia (Byut’ania in Armenian).
+In 1925, they founded the neighborhood of Nor Butania.
+The neighbourhood of Nor Aresh was named after the ancient Armenian town of Aresh.
 The first inhabitants of Nor Aresh arrived from Nukha, Azerbaijan.

-On 20 July 1939, based on a decision passed by the Supreme Soviet of the Armenian SSR, a new district was formed in Yerevan city named as the Molotov raion (Молотовский район) after Vyacheslav Molotov.
-On 25 September 1957, the district was renamed after as the Lenin raion (Ленинский район) after Vladimir Lenin.
-On 13 November 1961, a new district was formed on parts of modern-day Erebuni Dsitrict, named as the Ordzhonikidze raion (Орджоникидзевский район), after Grigoriy Ordzhonikidze.
+On 20 July 1939, a new district was formed in Yerevan called as the Molotov raion.
+On 25 September 1957, the district was renamed after as the Lenin raion.
+On 13 November 1961, a new district was formed on parts of modern-day Erebuni District, called the Ordzhonikidze raion.

 As a result of the Armenian repatriation process, Nor Aresh and Vardashen neighbourhoods were resettled by Armenian migrants from Syria, Lebanon, Greece, France, Bulgaria and Egypt, during the 1950s and 1960s.

 Mushavan and Verin Jrashen, originally villages at the eastern outskirts of Yerevan, were eventually absorbed by the city in 1965.

 On 8 August 1991, based on a decision passed by the National Assembly of Armenia, the territory of the Lenin raion was renamed Erebuni.
 In 1996, Yerevan was divided into 12 local communities.
 In 1997, the territory of Erebuni District was defined to include the former Lenin raion and parts of the former Ordzhonikidze raion.

 Demographics

-As of the 2011 census, the district had a population of 123,092 (11.61% of Yerevan city population).
-According to the 2016 official estimate, the population of the district is around 126,500 (ranked 4th among the Yerevan districts).
+As of the 2022 census, the district had a population of 124,957, which is 11.5% of Yerevan city population and ranked 4th among the Yerevan districts.

 Until 1988, Erebuni had around 3,000 Azeri minority.
-However, the vast majority of the members of the Azeri community had migrated to Azerbaijan as a result of the population exchange during the First Nagorno-Karabakh War.
+However, the vast majority of the members of the Azeri community fled to Azerbaijan as a result of the population exchange during the First Nagorno-Karabakh War.

 Currently, Erebuni is mainly populated by Armenians who belong to the Armenian Apostolic Church.
-The Surp Mesrop Mashtots Church of the district is still under construction since 2004.
+The Surp Mesrop Mashtots Church of the district has been under construction since 2004.

 Culture

-Erebuni has many public libraries including the Library №3 named after Okro Okoryan (1937), Library №10 (1951), Library №10 (1956), Library №11 (1960), and the Music library (1966).
-The Children and Youth Creativity Center №3 of is also operating in Erebuni.
+Erebuni has many public libraries including the Library No. 3 named after Okro Okoryan (1937), Library No. 10 (1951), Library No. 10 (1956), Library No. 11 (1960), and the Music Library (1966).
+The Children and Youth Creativity Center No. 3 also operates in Erebuni.

-Many cultural heritage monuments are located in the district, including:
+Many notable cultural heritage sites are located in the district, including: